The Kentucky Union Railway (KU) is a former railroad that extended for 95 miles from Lexington to Jackson, Kentucky.

 - Total cost per mile: $40,000

-The KU issued $400,000 in debt to finance construction of the railroad from the Elizabethtown, Lexington & Big Sandy Railroad (later the Newport News & Mississippi Valley and then the Chesapeake & Ohio) at KU Junction (later L&E Junction) southeast to Clay City, a distance of 14.7 miles.
+The KU issued $400,000 in debt to finance the construction of the railroad from the Elizabethtown, Lexington & Big Sandy Railroad (later the Newport News & Mississippi Valley and then the Chesapeake & Ohio) at KU Junction (later L&E Junction) southeast to Clay City, a distance of 14.7 miles.
 4.1, 4.2 In January 1884, the KU contracted with the C.R.
-Mason Company who used convict labour from the state prison for manual labour.
-The labourers were not treated well, and many died, leading to numerous unmarked graves and cemeteries along the route.
+Mason Company who used convict labor from the state prison for manual labor.
+The laborers were not treated well, and many died, leading to numerous unmarked graves and cemeteries along the route.
 4.2 A newspaper in Winchester reported that many convicts were frostbitten during the winter and were routinely denied entry into heated quarters and that several escaped seeking heat and proper clothing.

 The railroad progressed south from KU Junction to Gordonton, where a tunnel was constructed under a ridge to reach Upper Howard Creek.
 A 500-foot trestle was erected at Indian Old Fields by Banks & Company over the creek in January.
 4.2 KU Chief Engineer, William McCoy, traveled to Pittsburgh to secure steel to erect bridges over the Red River at Clay City.
 By March, 13 miles of the right-of-way was graded, and ten carloads of steel rails were received in Lexington.
 Tracks began to be laid by the end of the month.

 Financial problems and a shortage of steel caused delays during the middle of 1884, but the railroad was completed to Clay City on June 6, 1885.
 4.2 Two trains operated each way daily to Winchester, taking anywhere from 43 minutes to 1.25 hours to complete the journey.

 The railroad cost between $750,000 and $1 million to complete to Clay City, where the KU’s headquarters was established in 1886.
 4.1 4.2